 Golf course designers pay more attention to the psychology of the game than most of us realize.
-They will use grass to create challenges for even the best players.
+As a result, they will use grass to create challenges for even the best players.

 These are two typical examples of how golf course designers use grass.
 There are many, many more.
 Set yourself a golfing challenge the next time you play on your regular course.
 Ask yourself at each hole what the golf course designer has done to challenge players like you.
 The best golf course designers work at different levels.
-They will design a course which a high handicapper can play and enjoy but build in challenges for the low handicapper as well.
+They will design a course that a high handicapper can play and enjoy but build in challenges for the low handicapper.